Brian S. Duncan

 3 W-GYR

 There is a stable of Brian Duncan White / Pink small cups that we find so rewarding it is hard to pick a favorite.
 Camilla Clara Kate is so robust and substantial that we think it is time to close the book.
 A stem like a utility pole, a bloom without weakness.
 An example of why we love small cups.
-Lovely competitor.
+A lovely competitor that ought always to be in your quiver as it is always easy to find a flawless bloom.

 3 W-WWP